-Are you beginning at ESU in August 2013?
-Register for summer orientation by clicking the "Orientation Registration" link above.
+Are you beginning at ESU in January 2014?
+Register for January orientation by clicking the "Orientation Registration" button above.

 Welcome to ESU!

 Incoming and newly enrolled students are encouraged to use all of the resources provided through ESU Orientation and New Student Programs.
 Call, email or visit!

 New-Student Mentor Program

 What is a "Mentor?"
 Pronunciation: \ˈmen-.tȯr, -tər\ Function: noun